 Who we are

-We are an independent Baptist church with a heart for God and for people.
+We are a local church with a heart for God and for people.
 Our mission as a church is to build lives on the Word of God.
 We welcome all people, regardless of where they are on their faith journey.

 Where we come from